Best Places to Spend Chinese New Year

 Photo credit: Jalan Alor

 While Kuala Lumpur might be less busy than other places to celebrate the Chinese New Year on this list, don’t let that fool you into thinking that the festivities are any less spectacular.
 Kuala Lumpur holds festivals throughout each one of the 15 days of the Lunar New Year — with the highlight being the beautifully decorated Thean Hou temple, where many of Malaysia’s ethnic Chinese population come to worship the gods and pay tribute to their ancestors.
+Under the new COVID-19 restrictions, temples are only available to visit between 6 AM to 2 PM.

 Take me to Kuala Lumpur